 For example, if you wanted to curate content related to “starting a blog,” you would head to Google and plug the keyword into the search box.
 The top ten organic result pages are your best starting point.

 Why start with the top ten organic results?
-It’s because the major ranking factors are now centered around the user.
+It’s because the major ranking factors are now centered around the user and post engagement.
 If the users are happy or find particular content useful, they’ll click the headline, then stay put to read the blog and share it.

 Google also tracks the amount of time search users spend on your site.
-If they stay longer and don’t bounce off or click the back button to return to the search (also known as pogo sticking), you know the content is valuable.
+If they stay longer and don’t bounce off or click the back button to return to the search (also known as pogo sticking), you know its because of valuable content.

 So, start with those content pages that you found on the homepage for your target keyword.